 - why you want to research that field

-- your proposed methodology and fieldwork along with the likely availability of information you'll need
+- your proposed methodology & fieldwork along with the likely availability of information you'll need

-If you accept our offer, you'll then be sent a full offer in writing via the email address you provide.
+When you accept our offer, you'll receive a full offer in writing via the email address you provide.

 Accepting an offer